Divergent Plate Tectonics: Boundaries that Pull Apart

 - ATLANTIC OCEAN: A divergent plate boundary runs for most of the length of the Atlantic Ocean.
 This is the longest divergent plate on the planet.

-- AFRICAN PLATE: The African Plate is in the process of rifting apart into two separate plates where it will become ocean.
-In addition, the Somalian and Nubian plates will one day tear apart and become new ocean.
+- AFRICAN PLATE: The African Plate is in the process of rifting apart into two separate plates where it will become an ocean.
+In addition, the Somalian and Nubian plates will one day tear apart and become a new ocean.

 - RED SEA: Between Asia and Africa, the Red Sea is spreading apart from the African and Arabian Plates.